PedroGaya/hellblazers/srd-gm.md

 ## Tension

 When PCs ride the synchronicity freeway, they don't do so at no cost - **_Twisting reality builds tension_**.
 While players require _fate_, as GM, you are empowered to do so as you please with **tension moves**.
-In any case, you **generate tension** when reality is manipulated in these ways, and you can spend tension at any time to _prompt an impact move._ When making moves, always remember to...
+In any case, you **generate tension** when reality is manipulated, and you can spend tension at any time to _prompt an impact move._

+---

+When making moves, always remember to...

 ## Keep The Story Moving